UU-Human-Evolution/1MB438/Lab_5.md

   Download CytB and 16S (l-rRNA, large subunit rRNA) from a number (5-10) of well selected species for your phylogenetic analysis. **Caution!** You need a unique identifier for each of your sequences (e.g. gi and/or accession number).
 In case this identifier stands for the entire mitochondria, you will need to specify the genomic location of the gene after the accession/gi number (e.g. NC_026542.1:14178-15317).

   Comment: gi numbers are common identifiers.
-However they became less practical given to the advances in sequencing technologies.
+However, they became less practical given to the advances in sequencing technologies.
 Therefore they have been discontinued by the [NCBI](https://www.ncbi.nlm.nih.gov/search/) in 2016.

 ​	The steps are: